-Part of a fact sheet series related to Key changes under the new Commission Act and Rules
+This fact sheet series is related to Key changes under the new Commission Act and Rules.

 The changes surrounding consent to access apply to every form of a visit to the premises of a service, whether for the purposes of re-accreditation, a quality review, a review audit or an assessment contact.